-As part of this review, a series of resource-analysis "heat maps" were developed in GIS (Geographic Information Systems) using the data from the NRI, which looked at the geographic location of various natural and cultural resources found throughout the city.
-The CAC, using some of the resource prioritization input from the first public workshop, developed a scoring system for each of the various resources.
-Areas where more of these resources overlapped received a higher score.
-This allowed the CAC to visualize what geographic lands were more important or sensitive to development.
-When combined, the Figure 9.
-An example of one of the GIS "Heat overall maps were used to identify priority areas for conservation.
+As part of this review, a series of resource-analysis "heat maps" were developed in GIS using the data from the NRI, which looked at the geographic location of various natural and cultural resources found throughout the city.
+The CAC, using some of the resource prioritization

+input from the first public

+workshop, developed a scoring

+system for each of the various

+resources.
+Areas where more of

+these resources overlapped received

+a higher score.
+This allowed the CAC

+to visualize what geographic lands

+were more important or sensitive to

+development.
+When combined, the

+overall maps were used to identify

+priority areas for conservation.